freebsd-net/tcp-testsuite/state-event-engine/rcv-fin-closed/README.md

 ## Notes

-1. The FIN is not counted as 1 byte in the sequence number space.
+1. A FIN-segments occupy one byte in the sequence number space.
+Currently this is not accounted for when generating the RST-ACK segment.
+   A fix is under review [D8667](https://reviews.freebsd.org/D8667).